missKatiaPunter/fetch-intro/README.md

 ## Explore DOG CEO API

 API sounds like a kind of beer.
-Software developers often order API at in pubs.
+Software developers often order API in pubs.
-And bartenders respond was a 404: resource not found.
+Bartenders respond was a 404: resource not found.

 [DOG CEO](https://dog.ceo/dog-api/) is an example of an open API.